RealTime Racing was founded in 1987 by Peter Cunningham and is headquartered in Saukville, just north of Milwaukee, Wisconsin.

 In the midst of the Acura Integra Type R’s success, RTR added a World Challenge GT (then called Touring 1) program to its stable, campaigning a normally-aspirated Acura NSX.
 The car won eight races between the 1996 – 1998 World Challenge seasons and Cunningham won the GT Drivers’ Championship in 1997 with the car.

 In 2000, to compliment Cunningham’s efforts with the BMW factory team in the American Le Mans Series, RTR expanded its World Challenge lineup to include a BMW M3 in the GT Championship.
-In its first BMW venture, the team scored five front-row starting positions and four podium finishes, including a race win at St. Croix, all with Cunningham at the wheel.
+The team scored five front-row starting positions and four podium finishes, including a race win at St. Croix, all with Cunningham at the wheel.

 The team upgraded the Acura NSX to a supercharged model for the World Challenge GT category from 2001 – 2002.
 The team earned six wins with this car and finished second in the 2001 and 2002 Drivers’ Championships with Cunningham.
 The RealTime Acura NSX is also on display in the Honda Museum.